 Donor Recognition at Sponsored Events (DO#21, 8.9.1)

-The NPS may temporarily recognize event sponsors as long as corporate names are not used in a way that would imply or suggest NPS endorsement of a product, service or company, or be construed as commercial solicitation or advertising.
+The NPS may temporarily recognize event sponsors provided that corporate names are not used in a way that would imply or suggest NPS endorsement of a product, service or company, or be construed as commercial solicitation or advertising.
 Corporate sponsors may be recognized at special events by the limited use of corporate logos and name script on event facilities, signs and in literature.
 The size, scale, scope and location of corporate logos and name script should not dominate the event facilities or area.

-2. Individual building/site criteria
+2. Individual Building/Site Criteria

 Additional criteria have been developed for individual buildings and sites within the park that invoke special concerns due to fragile historic or natural resources, or the increased probability of disruption to normal visitor activities, due to high visitation.
 These criteria are listed under specific buildings and sites below.